-A global retail company, owned by one of the most recognizable names in fashion, approached Focal Point in the Fall of 2016 to assess its current Identity and Access Management (IAM) program.
+A global retail company, owned by one of the most recognizable names in fashion, approached Focal Point to assess its current Identity and Access Management (IAM) program.
 The Retailer wanted a clear roadmap that identified existing issues in the program and outlined the key drivers and requirements needed to implement SailPoint for enhanced security, compliance, productivity, and user satisfaction.

 Aware of their outdated process and user roles that had evolved over time, the Retailer understood that its onboarding and provisioning required new, well-designed workflows and strategies for managing its identity and access governance.
 With users based internationally and in the United States, the Retailer provided a wide array of user populations with access to multiple applications and tools necessary for their roles.
 Conversely, it also maintained restrictions for certain systems and information, ensuring that privileged assets were secure and in compliance.